andrew-peng-144/Junior-Design-0326/README.md

 The current website at [cgaprojectshowcase.com](https://www.cgaprojectshowcase.com) was created from scratch.
 This website hosts projects made by students of Common Good Atlanta (CGA), as well as containing portfolio-like profiles for these students.
 Any visitor to the site is able to browse these projects and student profiles.
 More details can be found in the Detailed Design Document.
 These are the main features we have implemented so far.

+** Search Bar: **
 - Homepage has a search bar.
-- Users can search for any student profile or project in the database.
+Users can search for any student profile or project in the database.
+- Users can click on a search result to be brought to a page that explains the project or student profile in more detail.

+** Featured Projects: **
-- Homepage has a section that displays featured projects
+Homepage has a section that displays featured projects.
 - Projects can get tagged as “featured” by instructors, so that they show up in the homepage

-- Users can click on a search result to be brought to a page that explains the project or student profile in more detail.
+** Project and Profile Details: **
 - The page that explains the project in more detail is `project.php`
 - For student profiles: `student.php`

+** Advanced Search: **
 - Users can perform advanced search filters
   - Filter by project file extension (`.pdf`, `.png`, etc) or only select project or student search results

+** Administrator Actions **

 - Administrators can upload projects to the site
   - Respective page demonstrating this feature: `admin-upload.project.php`
 - Administrators can create student profiles